paulscherrerinstitute/ecmccfg/hugo/content/manual/motion_cfg/homing.md

 ECMC_SEQ_HOME_SET_POS_2                = 25,
 ECMC_SEQ_HOME_TRIGG_EXTERN             = 26,
 ```
-Additionally, for homing of absolute encooder with **ONE** overflow in the range, please check [here](#homing-of-absolute-encooder-with-one-overflow-in-the-range)
+Additionally, for homing of absolute encoder with **ONE** overflow in the range, please check [here](#homing-of-absolute-encoder-with-one-overflow-in-the-range)

 ### ECMC_SEQ_HOME_NOT_VALID                = 0
 Not a valid homing sequence, can be used if encoder is absolute.